-BMI Calculation (Body Mass Index)
+BMI (Body Mass Index) Calculation

-Reach your healthy weight
+Reach your ideal weight

 FoodCraft creates personalized meal plans to help you reach and maintain a healthy weight.

-Create my planHow is BMI calculated?
+How is BMI calculated?

 The formula is simple: BMI = weight (kg) ÷ height² (m²).

-Example: 75 kg at 1.78 m → 75 ÷ (1.78 × 1.78) = 75 ÷ 3.17 = 23.7.
+Example: 75 kg for 1.78 m → 75 ÷ (1.78 × 1.78) = 75 ÷ 3.17 = 23.7.

-The World Health Organization classifies results into 4 categories: underweight (< 18.5), normal weight (18.5 – 25), overweight (25 – 30), obesity (> 30).
+The World Health Organization classifies results into 4 categories: underweight (< 18.5), normal weight (18.5 – 25), overweight (25 – 30), obese (> 30).

 The limits of BMI